-Our outpatient service is offered in Manchester, NH, employs the Assertive Community Treatment (ACT) model, an evidence-based practice involving community integration.
+Our Community Integration Program (CIP) is offered in Manchester, NH, and is based on the evidence based Assertive Community Treatment (ACT) model.

 WestBridge is highly successful at helping participants gain the skills they need to live healthy, sober and satisfying lives while living in the community.

 Our multidisciplinary team includes specialists in the areas of housing, finances, employment, symptom management, medical care, and family life, who work with individuals and families build and sustain skills for successful community living.
 Our comprehensive wrap-around CIP services that are accessible 24 hours per day, 7 days per week.